Occurring over a short time or rapidly changing. Often refers to pain that occurs suddenly.

-Impairment of a nerve root, usually causing radiating pain, numbness, tingling or muscle weakness that corresponds to a specific nerve root.
+Impairment of a nerve root, usually causing radiating pain, numbness, tingling, or muscle weakness that corresponds to a specific nerve root.

 Part of the pelvis just above the coccyx and below the lumbar spine.
 (The sacrum is actually a collection of five fused vertebrae.)

-The largest nerve in the body that comes from the fourth and fifth lumbar nerve roots and the upper sacral nerve roots, providing the nerve supply to many of the muscles of the thigh, leg and foot.
+The largest nerve in the body that comes from the fourth and fifth lumbar nerve roots and the upper sacral nerve roots, providing the nerve supply to many of the muscles of the thigh, leg, and foot.
 It carries sensory information to the brain from the outside of the lower leg and the foot.

 Pain, numbness, tingling in the distribution of the sciatic nerve, which travels from deep in the buttock down to the foot.

-Abnormal curve of the spine when seen from the front.
+An abnormal curve of the spine when seen from the front.

 Sacroiliac.
 The joints (one on each side) between the sacrum at the midline and the iliac wings, which form part of the pelvic ring.
-Often a site of referred pain and may be a source of pain.
+Often a site of referred pain and maybe a source of pain.

 All tissues in the body except actual bone.
-Most often the term refers to muscles, tendons, ligaments and connective tissues, along with nerves, blood and lymph vessels.
+Most often the term refers to muscles, tendons, ligaments, and connective tissues, along with nerves, blood, and lymph vessels.

 Congenital defect of the spinal column, where a hole in the vertebra leaves the spinal cord and nerves exposed.
 This condition is usually identified at birth and may be treated early in life.

-A congenital defect of the spinal column where the lamina fail to come together completely at the midline.
+A congenital defect of the spinal column where the lamina fails to come together completely at the midline.
 In this form, there are no exposed neural elements; therefore, this is usually an incidental finding without any clinical findings associated.